DaneVinson/scarredworld/TS4/Contracts/Epilogue.md

 At the end of the Contract Maqamir offered Tycho an appointment as Master of Arcane Research and Tycho accepted ending his adventuring days forever.
 He purchased TS4's __Astromancy Archive__ and Maqamir provided him with the remains of the Fallen Star which he continued to study in the hopes of one day using it to create a divination relic called the __Guiding Star__.
 Eventually his role in locating the Fallen Star became public knowledge and Tycho became revered within the divination circles of Magnus Arcana.

 ## Worley Finnegani (Todd)
+At the end of the Contract Maqamir offered Worley a free-lance position with a wide variety of tasks.
+He spent most of the rest of his life developing social ties with some of Nexus' most prominent citizens while simultaneously growing his own reputation as a bard of the highest caliber.
+He became renown for his tales of TS4 and was instrumental in the subsequent fame the group achieved.
+Worley died at 85, well respected and having lived a comfortable life.